cf73/humanity/content/collections/articles/the-ibera-wetlands-argentinas-answer-to-yellowstone.md

     content:
       -
         type: text
-        text: 'Three decades ago, Iberá (which means "shining waters" in the local Indigenous Guaraní language) was a degraded backwater that was virtually unknown outside Argentina.
+        text: 'Three decades ago, Iberá (which means "shining waters" in the indigenous Guaraní language) was a degraded backwater that was virtually unknown outside Argentina.
 Years of commercial foresting, illegal hunting and cattle ranching had taken a toll on the land and thrown the ecosystem off balance.
 Today, thanks to a transformational rewilding initiative, it has become one of South America''s premier wildlife-watching destinations.'
 challenges:
   - climate
 updated_by: 46c097c5-771c-49e2-b8c6-ba6009ae7172
-updated_at: 1717614886
+updated_at: 1717614987
 related_partner_initiatives:
   - c7f4951c-3a1d-4fd9-a01d-f0b73975b069
 related_content:
   - 263accbc-caa0-48eb-964e-dccc457c29cc
   - 33d5bca9-594d-474a-a22f-acca11802672
 article_text:
   -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "Iberá: Argentina's answer to Yellowstone " -
     type: paragraph
     content: